Watershed-Based Plans

 9. Develop a monitoring component

-Several watershed plans have been developed in Nevada and approved by US EPA.
+Several watershed plans have been developed in Nevada and accepted by US EPA.
 They include:

 The Carson River Adaptive Management Plan